dotlang/language/doc/RFE.md

 **Proposal**
 1. Generic type arguments are inferred by compiler if they are at tht ene and omitted

-? -  things that look different should work differently About `=` and `:=`?
+Y -  things that look different should work differently About `=` and `:=`?
 Now that we have removed module level bindings without value, I think we can restore `:` notation for type alias `T : int` to define type alias